Beyond the "Off Switch": The Case for Coactive AI in a World of Automated Decisions

 We are currently witnessing a frantic race toward full automation, driven by a fundamental misalignment of goals.
 On one side, there is the seductive pull of the “Easy Button”—the promise of “pure” automation that removes the burden of a task entirely.
 This is the Substitution Myth (Feltovich et al., 2004): the false belief that automation simply “replaces” human work without changing the nature of the task.

-On the other side, there is the economic reality: it is mathematically simpler and cheaper to build a "Silent Partner" AI—a system that processes data in a vacuum and outputs a result without explanation.
-But as former Volkswagen CEO Bernd Pischetsrieder famously noted: “If you think good design is expensive, you should look at the cost of bad design.”
-When an organization prioritizes "Silent Partner" AI because it is "economically sound," they are ignoring the Lumberjack Effect (Onnasch et al., 2014): the higher the level of automation, the harder the system falls when it encounters a "Black Swan" event it wasn't programmed to handle.
-Automation doesn't simplify the task; it creates new, invisible cognitive work—monitoring, verifying, and recovering from errors.
-If the UI doesn't facilitate this, "quick" automation becomes a high-interest Interaction Debt that eventually comes due in legal fallout and the total loss of public trust and reputation loss.
-It is always "cheaper" to design a black-box command prompt than a UI that provides actionable, understandable information.
-Good design is hard because it requires anticipating failure.
+On the other side, there is the economic reality: it is mathematically simpler and cheaper to build a “Silent Partner” AI—a system that processes data in a vacuum and outputs a result without explanation.
+But this is a false economy.
+As a principle well-established in product design holds: the cost of bad design always exceeds the cost of good design.
+When an organization prioritizes “Silent Partner” AI because it is “economically sound,” they are ignoring the Lumberjack Effect (Onnasch et al., 2014): the higher the level of automation, the harder the system falls when it encounters a “Black Swan” event it wasn’t programmed to handle.

 To break this cycle, we must design for Coactivity, which requires two non-negotiable pillars (Christoffersen & Woods, 2002):